Written by: Claudia Stack | Photographed by: Virginia Gates Photography

 Therapeutic riding started in the Wilmington area in 1999 at Castle Stables, and the Niggels became involved in the nonprofit in 2004.
 In 2007, Kim became the Executive Director of CTRP.
-After years of renting space in Wrightsboro, Kim and Tim Niggel purchased a farm on Sidbury Road.
-Upon moving their family and the CTRP to the farm in 2013, they named it “Russell’s Reach” as a tribute to Kim’s grandparents.
+After years of renting space in Wrightsboro, Kim and Tim Niggel purchased a farm on Sidbury Road and named it “Russell’s Reach” as a tribute to Kim’s grandparents.

 Farm life was quite a change for the Niggel family, but in addition to providing a permanent home for the CTRP, it has brought unexpected joys.
 Tim Niggel, an engineer, now spends time on weekends clearing a riding trail around the 23-acre property.
-The whole family enjoys bonfires and time outdoors.
 Growing up helping with the program encouraged daughter Courtney, now 25 and herself an avid rider, to become certified as an instructor by the Professional Association of Therapeutic Horsemanship (PATH).

 Courtney took some college course in Psychology, but ultimately realized that teaching therapeutic riding is a career path that combines her love of horses and helping people.
 As she directs two students who are playing games on horseback in the CTRP’s “Sensory Grove,” Courtney comments that being a therapeutic riding instructor allows her to “see the difference you’re making every day.”